demisto/content/Packs/FeedThreatFox/Integrations/FeedThreatFox/FeedThreatFox_description.md

 The ThreatFox Feed allows users to fetch indicators from ThreatFox.

+Note, the fetch interval needs to be a whole number of days: 1, 2, 3, 4, 5, 6, or 7.

 A manual command is also available to retrieve indicators from ThreatFox as needed.
 For more details, refer to the ThreatFox documentation: <https://threatfox.abuse.ch/api/>